 Lisa Huang and Prof. James Morrow

-In addition to acquiring professional knowledge, our editors consulted with international experts on the development of liver cancer, covering article areas, controlling articles’ quality, readers’ focus, and user experience.
-After listening and learning about the HR in detail, experts affirmed the development of our journal, patiently answered editors’ questions, and gave us professional and sincere advice.
-Prof. Joan Massague encouraged us and emphasized that it takes perseverance and long-term resolve to maintain and run a journal, and that it was ultimately a journal’s goal and responsibility to promote the progress of science and technology and serve researchers.
+In addition to acquiring professional knowledge, our editors consulted with international experts on the development of liver cancer, covering article areas, quality control of articles, readers' focus, and user experience.
+After listening and learning about HR in detail, experts affirmed the development of our journal, patiently answered editors' questions, and gave us professional and sincere advice.
+Prof. Joan Massague encouraged us and emphasized that it takes perseverance and long-term resolve to maintain and run a journal, and that it is ultimately a journal's goal and responsibility to promote the progress of science and technology and serve researchers.

 Our editorial team not only gained knowledge through this conference but also had the chance of face-to-face communication with experts.
 Experts gave us direct and effective responses and advice from the perspective of professional judges, strict authors, and readers.
 They also had high expectations and strict requests with respect to HR development.
 We recognized our shortcomings and received encouragements.
 We aim to set ourselves higher standards, serve researchers with a more professional attitude, and greet a more challenging future with a positive attitude!